fakhrirofi/twit-webhook/README.md

 >>> reg.subscribe()
 ```

-Send any DM to the account, the json data from twitter will be printed on the
+Send DM to the account, the json data from twitter will be printed on the
 terminal screen.
 Yeay!

 ### Why [register](#register-webhook-to-twitter) and [subscribe](#add-subscription-to-the-webhook) are different?